-A wide range of non-invasive therapies have been evaluated for chronic low back pain and chronic neck pain including pharmacologic therapies (e.g., non-steroidal anti-inflammatory drugs [NSAIDs], opioids, tricyclic antidepressants, anti-epileptic medications), physical therapies (e.g., physical therapy, exercise therapy, high- and low-velocity manipulation), and mind-body therapies (e.g., yoga, tai chi, cognitive behavioral therapy [CBT], mindfulness-based stress reduction [MBSR], acupuncture).
+A wide range of non-invasive therapies have been evaluated for chronic low back pain and chronic neck pain including pharmacologic therapies (e.g., non-steroidal anti-inflammatory drugs [NSAIDs], opioids, tricyclic antidepressants, anti-epileptic medications) and physical therapies (e.g., physical therapy, exercise therapy, high- and low-velocity manipulation).
+This review focuses on five non-drug therapies for chronic low back pain and chronic neck pain: acupuncture, cognitive behavioral therapy (CBT), mindfulness-based stress reduction (MBSR), yoga, and tai chi.
+We recognize that there is no perfect descriptor for this group of therapies, but for this report we have categorized them as cognitive and mind-body therapies.
 These different types of therapies are not mutually exclusive and at times are offered in conjunction with other forms of treatment.
-However, there are few studies evaluating combined therapy or sequencing of therapies.
-Patients are less often referred for mind-body therapies than for other non-invasive therapies, and it is uncertain whether this reflects limited clinician awareness of the value of these therapies, and/or coverage by insurance of these therapies.
+However, there are few studies evaluating combined therapy or sequencing of therapies, and it is uncertain whether this reflects limited clinician awareness of the value of these therapies, appropriate judgments about their relative effectiveness, local availability of these therapies, and/or coverage by insurance of these therapies.